CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

   - It is easy to switch between computers.

-- Add tests for the functionality that use develop.
+- Add tests for the functionality that is developed.
 This:

   - Builds confidence that your implementation is correct.